 Our goal is to help community members understand that suicide knows no boundaries and that everyone is affected by this public health concern.
 Our hope is that by de-stigmatizing suicide, increasing awareness about suicide prevention strategies and warning signs, and by connecting people in crisis with much-needed resources that we will decrease the number of suicides in our community.

-Please contact our office if you, your community group, or business would like to learn more about suicide prevention and how to help save lives.
+Please email us at firstname.lastname@example.org if you, your community group, or business would like to learn more about suicide prevention and how to help save lives.

 It’s not always easy to tell someone when you’re experiencing difficulties in life.
 Perhaps this is even more so for the seniors in our community – a proud, independent generation who are accustomed to making do on their own.
 The Samaritans know that sometimes all we need is a little extra support, and our Senior Outreach program provides that support safely and with dignity.